julienbrasseur/llm-hallucination-detector/report/technical_report.md

 Several factors may account for the observed performance ceiling:

-- *Pooling artifacts:* Mean-pooling may attenuate per-token signals.
+- *Pooling artifacts:* Mean-pooling may attenuate per-token signals, particularly for longer responses where averaging "dilutes" token-level information.
+(The non-negligible proportion of short assistant responses in the dataset, where pooling has less effect, may, in fact, partly contribute to the positive results observed.)
 Retaining raw token-level activations and training a sequence-aware probe (e.g., a small transformer) could capture finer-grained patterns, though at the cost of the lightweight inference we sought to preserve.

 - *Dataset quality:* Due to budget constraints, labels were assigned by judge LLMs without majority voting or human verification.
 While this enabled large-scale dataset construction, a non-negligible false positive/negative rate may impose an upper bound on achievable performance regardless of probe sophistication.